axibase/atsd/changelogs/2017_02/README.md

 [ChartLab](https://apps.axibase.com/chartlab/81932cd6)

-The metrics are collected at 'Container Size Interval' for running containers and at 'Property Refresh Interval' for all containers.
+The metrics are collected at **Container Size Interval** for running containers and at **Property Refresh Interval** for all containers.

 ![Figure 1](./Images/Figure1.png)